 - Comprehensive historical and project financials, including the past plantings and performance of the subject property.

-- Subscription Agreement: What you’ll be agreeing to as a shareholder in this investment.
+- Subscription Agreement: What you'll agree to as a shareholder in this investment.

 - Well Test and Water Right Information